adetopsy/gmc-phase2-project/README.md

 Key Findings

 -- Vulnerabilities found are as follows: 3 High, 4 medium, 3 low and 5 informational.
-The scan revealed no high-severity vulnerabilities.
+The scan revealed  high severity vulnerabilities, medium, low and informational ones.

 -- High to low severity issues: Several informational-severity issues were detected, SQL Injection, and Cross-Site Scripting (XSS) and so on.
 15 alerts were triggered, it is essential to review these findings and implement necessary security measures.